90dy/PancakeTokenSniper/README.md

 The BSC Scan API key is obtained for free from https://bscscan.com/myapikey

 ## Running the project
-If you want to run the project you can go to [releases](https://github.com/JayArrowz/PancakeTokenSniper/releases) and a binary that will execute on your OS, or install Net5.0 then compile and run the application.
-You can use `dotnet run PancakeTokenSniper` to do this.
+If you want to run the project you can go to [releases](https://github.com/JayArrowz/BscTokenSniper/releases) and a binary that will execute on your OS, or install Net5.0 then compile and run the application.
+You can use `dotnet run BscTokenSniper` to do this.

 ## Rug Checks
 There are specific checks involved that this sniper does when buying tokens.
 Some config values in appsettings.json inside `SniperConfiguration` are used to influence the rug checks.
 You can disable the Rug checks by setting the `RugCheckEnabled` to false.
 Be warned this is dangerous.